lifaon74/observables/README.md

 // declare an interface
 interface ClientRequestEventMap {
   // because NodeJS doesnt return an Event,
-  // the incomming values are automatically wrapped in a GenericEvent 'response': IGenericEvent<IncomingMessage>;
+  // the incoming values are automatically wrapped in a GenericEvent 'response': IGenericEvent<IncomingMessage>;
 }